Your parking lot and roads are one of the largest expenses of your property, and what you don’t know about your pavement could be costing you money!

 Commercial & Private Work

-Quality Control is the responsibility of the contractors and is in place to show they provide quality products with results for acceptance.
-ATS technicians can assume this responsibility and will test the asphalt as it is produced to ensure the end product meets state or customer specifications.
+Quality Control is the responsibility of the asphalt contractors and is in place to show they provide quality products with results for acceptance.
+ATS technicians can assume quality control responsibilities and will test the asphalt as it is produced to ensure the end product meets state or customer specifications.
 The process may include:

 - Properly collecting samples from the trucks immediately following load-out

-- Monitoring actual mixing temperature of the plant
+- Monitoring actual mixing temperature at the plant

 - Verifying liquid asphalt content

 - Identifying volumetric properties of compacted asphalt specimens and the specific gravity of the asphalt mix

 During construction ATS technicians test asphalt as it is placed in the field.
 The process may include: